#11. In conversation with 6AM City

 Best practice: be transparent

-It may seem counterintuitive – why would you tell a user when they're going to be blocked by a ?
-Won't they just leave before even seeing it? – but clearly communicating your strategy and explaining exactly ‘why' you're doing something can prove highly beneficial to your reader revenue model…
+It may seem counterintuitive – why would you tell a user when they’re going to be blocked by a paywall?
+Won’t they just leave before even seeing it? – but clearly communicating your strategy and explaining exactly ‘why’ you’re doing something can prove highly beneficial to your reader revenue model…

 • Support close relationships as the reader feels ‘included’ in your strategy – they know what to expect and aren’t going to be blocked by surprise